RETALIATION

 What is Jesus teaching us?
 You drink from the well of the spirit, and no longer from the well of yourself, or the law, or the world—God is above all and oversees all.
 These teachings are fundamental to the practice of the Way.

 It is later Jesus tells the people the method to accomplish this feat, what early Christians would describe as ‘walking in the Way’.
 ‘Do as they say so that there should be no trouble, but do not do as they do’, Jesus advises in Mt.
-23.3, which essentially reminds one to turn the other cheek; and in v.23.
+23.3; and in v.23.
 4 he says, “For they bind heavy burdens, hard to bear, and lay them on men’s shoulders; but they themselves will not move them with one of their fingers.”
 The world we live in today is often similar.
 Everything about “the scribes and the Pharisees [who] sit in Moses’ seat” is corrupt.

-Jesus admonishes and essentially asks what each person is holding onto.
-Release the laws which bind, embrace the greater faith, the greater love.
-The old and corrupted religious structure, much like the old structure of the self,* begins to fall short.
-The new understanding removes the lesser teaching for the greater revelation.
+Jesus admonishes and essentially asks what each person is holding onto: Release the laws that bind, embrace the greater faith, the greater love.
+The old and corrupted religious structure, much like the old structure of the self, begins to fall short.
+The new understanding removes the lesser teaching for the greater revelation.*

 * Matt.
 7.3 (board in your eye); Lk.
 18.23-27 (rich young ruler); Lk.
 18.10-14 (Pharisee and tax collector, false pride).
 All must give up something to be justified before God.
 Lk.
 18.14, “…this man went down into his house justified… for everyone who exalts himself will be abased, and whoever humbles himself will be exalted.”